 Your First Exotic Pet

-While dogs and cats may be what comes to mind when you think of pets, exotic pets have wonderful perks and can be a great companion.
-Whether you have a small living space, want a starter pet for your child, have an allergy, or just think lizards are cool—there is an exotic pet out there for everyone.
+While dogs and cats naturally come to mind when you think of pets, exotic pets should too.
+These pets have excellent perks and can be great companions.
+There are exotic pets for everyone.
+Whether you have a small living space, want a starter, or have an allergy these pets are great.
 But how do you decide on your first exotic pet?

 There are many types of birds you can have as a pet, from the smallest finch to the largest parrots.
 These gorgeous flying animals are fun to take care of because some of them can have the brain capacity of a toddler.
 They love to play, take baths, and interact with their owners.
 Their personality is almost as bright and colorful as their feathers!